-Whilst it may be tempting to assume hedgehogs will have more space when they are kept in a room, temperature control is going to be an issue.
+I quickly learnt about temperature control being an essential part of ensuring our hedgehog remained healthy.
+So, whilst it may be tempting to assume hedgehogs will have more space when they are kept in a room, temperature control is going to be an issue.
 As the hedgehogs needs to remain within 72F (22C) to 80F (26.5C) and sometimes it’s difficult to keep the heating in a house on all the time, due to cost.

 Leading to sharp drops in temperature when the heating goes off, especially during the night when hedgehogs are at their most active.
 So, it makes sense to use a cage and keep areas within the cage warm using either a heat mat pad or a heat lamp, commonly referred to as ceramic heat emitters (CHE).
 As these devices are inexpensive to heat.

 Hedgehogs have poor eyesight and depth perception, making multi level cages extremely dangerous for hedgehogs as they can easily fall off the slopes as they try to climb to the next level and injure themselves.